mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/release-notes/1.3.0/index.md

 ### Kaptain support on DKP 2.1

-Kaptain 1.3 is supported on version 2.1 of DKP, D2iQ's enterprise Kubernetes platform, in both non-air-gapped and air-gapped environments.
+Kaptain 1.3 is supported on version 2.1 of DKP, D2iQ's enterprise Kubernetes platform, in both non air-gapped and air-gapped environments.
 For more information on DKP, view Konvoy and Kommander documentation on [docs.d2iq.com](https://docs.d2iq.com/).
 In DKP 2.1, Kaptain's dependencies are managed through Kommander, the centralized management plane of DKP which handles application deployments.

 ## Fixes and Improvements